Tokenomics Design: Tokenomics Model Guide

 This step involves developing the rules and incentives that will govern the use of the tokens within the ecosystem, such as how they will be used for transactions, how they will be bought and sold, and what role they will play in the overall functioning of your crypto project.

-You need to focus on the overall user experience, define token mechanics for circulation, design your incentive mechanism, define economic policies, and plan token launch strategies.
+You need to focus on the overall user experience, define token mechanics for circulation, design your token based incentive systems and mechanism, define economic policies, and plan token launch strategies.

 Step 5: Implement the tokenomics model